NetApp/harvest/docs/ontap-metrics.md

 ### aggr_volume_count

 Number of volumes in the aggregate.
+This includes flexvols + flexgroup constituents.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|